mac-theobio/QMEE/Visualization_Lecture_notes.md

 ## [ggplot](http://ggplot2.org)

-Geometry of graphics: create pictures based on _logical_ specifications of what you want to show.
+Grammar of graphics: create pictures based on _logical_ specifications of what you want to show.

 The library is called ggplot2; there is no ggplot1.